Hybrid Action Reinforcement Learning for Quantum Architecture Search: Experiments

-As shown in Table~\ref{tab:ablation_a}, the full HyRLQAS achieves the lowest energy estimation error with balanced circuit complexity on both LiH-4 and LiH-6.
-Removing the hybrid space, which disables continuous parameter learning, substantially increases the error.
-Interestingly, removing only the refine section—responsible for adjusting previous parameters after each new gate insertion—leads to an even larger degradation, underscoring the necessity of maintaining parameter consistency as the circuit evolves.
-Finally, disabling the external optimizer causes a marked accuracy drop on both molecules, indicating that while the RL agent can still generate and coarsely adjust circuit parameters through hybrid-action learning, it lacks the precision of global fine-tuning.
-The external optimizer therefore remains indispensable for high-fidelity parameter refinement, providing the final layer of optimization that the policy alone cannot reliably achieve.
-Overall, the hybrid-action reinforcement learning primarily contributes by locating near-optimal initial parameters that enable more efficient subsequent optimization.
+\paragraph{Results and Analysis:} The full HyRLQAS consistently achieves the lowest energy error with balanced circuit complexity on both systems.
+Removing the hybrid action space significantly degrades performance, confirming the importance of learning parameter initialization at circuit construction time jointly with gate placement.
+Disabling the refinement head leads to an even larger accuracy drop, highlighting the necessity of maintaining parameter consistency as the circuit grows.
+Finally, removing the external optimizer causes a marked performance degradation, indicating that hybrid-action RL primarily contributes by identifying high-quality initial parameter regions, while the external optimizer performs local fine-tuning for final convergence.
+Overall, these results demonstrate that HyRLQAS derives its performance gains from the \emph{combination} of hybrid-action learning and refinement-based parameter adaptation, with the external optimizer providing the final stage of precision optimization.

-Although the preceding results reveal the contribution of each component, they do not specify whether the performance gain from expanding the RL action space arises mainly from improved circuit topology exploration or from enhanced parameter initialization.
-To decouple these effects, we perform a second ablation study detailed below.